hanyslmm/logs_analysis/README.md

 To load the data, cd into the vagrant directory and use the command: psql -d news -f newsdata.sql.

-use python3 to RUN the programs. first RUN the view.py program to create 4 database views program will not work without the view. then RUN the main.py program.
+Use python3 to RUN the programs. first RUN the view.py program to create 4 database views program will not work without the view. then RUN the main.py program.